zyratlo/texera/textdb/perftest/README.md

 Please change the query file name to the one you want.

 Step 4-Run Performance Tests:
-In order to run the performance tests, please run RunPerftests.java file in edu.uci.ics.textdb.perftest.run package.
+In order to run the performance tests, please run RunPerftests.java file in edu.uci.ics.texera.perftest.run package.

 If indices are stored at somewhere other than ./index/standard/ and ./index/trigram/, please specify the standard index path and trigram index path before running the class.